mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 ### Device Stream Request
 ```
 {
-  "deviceId": "internal Id",
+  "deviceId": "Internal Id",
-  "deviceSubId": "device sub Id’s"
+  "deviceSubId": "Specific device sub Id"
 }
 ```

 ### Allowed Values for device Stream Request
-* deviceId - Internal Id
+* deviceId - Internal Id to identify the actual biometric device within the device service.
-* deviceSubId - The sub id of the device thats responsible to stream the data.
+* deviceSubId - Specific sub id of the device thats responsible to stream the data.
+The device sub id could be used to enable a specific module in the scanner appropriate for a biometric capture requirement.
+Device sub id is a simple index which always starts with 1 and increases sequentially for each sub device present.
+In case of fingerprint/iris its 1 for left fingerprint slap/iris, 2 for right fingerprint slap/iris and 3 for two thumbs/irises.
+The device sub id should be set to 0 if we don't know any specific device sub id.

 ### Device Stream Response
 Live Video stream with quality of 3 frames per second or more using [M-JPEG](https://en.wikipedia.org/wiki/Motion_JPEG).